 Irish Printing Federation

-Irish Print Forum
+Irish Print Awards

 In 2002, the Irish Printing Federation was a central participant in forming the Print and Packaging Forum.
 The Forum is an industry representative organisation which brings all stakeholders in the industry together (employers, trades unions, state agencies, educational institutions and professional membership bodies).